Whoopi Goldberg suspended from show after Holocaust remarks | DW | 02.02.2022

 "Jews were not defined by religion, but by race.
 Nazi racist beliefs fueled genocide and mass murder," the tweet said.

-Goldberg made the original comments during a discussion about a Tennessee school board banning "Maus," a graphic novel by Art Spiegelman which revolves around the Holocaust.
+Goldberg made the original comments during a discussion about a Tennessee school board banning "Maus," a graphic novel by Art Spiegelman that revolves around the Holocaust.

 wd/msh (AP, Reuters, AFP)